haghish/rcall/README.md

 ---

-#### WARNING

-`rcall 3.0.0 BETA` is under development.
 If you like to help testing the new development, install the development vesion

 ```js
 github install haghish/rcall